LauzHack/LauzHack.github.io/policies.md

 We reimburse the following upon presentation of receipts, at the end of the event, in CHF cash:

 * Per participant from the greater Lausanne area, nothing.
-* Per participant from Switzerland, up to **TBA** of public transport costs, no planes nor cars.
+* Per participant from Switzerland, up to **75 CHF** of public transport costs, no planes nor cars.
+* Per participant from Germany, Austria, Italy, France, Spain, Portugal, the UK, and Benelux, up to **150 CHF** of travel costs including plane, car, train, bus, hotel/AirBnB.
-* Per participant from the rest of the world, up to **TBA** of travel costs including plane, car, train, bus, hotel/AirBnB.
+* Per participant from the rest of the world, up to **200 CHF** of travel costs including plane, car, train, bus, hotel/AirBnB.

 Important: